nhidayahj/sg-halal-eateries/README.md

 hawker places, malls or cafes.
 4. As a user, I want to be able to see the addresses of these places and have a link that can direct me to their official social media pages.

+# Scope
+This application must be able to perform the following functions:
+### Functional Requirements
+1. Flexibility for users to have the options to narrow their search findings by using the Filter options
+2. The search function is able to accept and store various search keywords and still provide similar results

+### Content Requirements
+1. Since this application is built to provide convenience and quick access, it should be able to display responsiveness in different screensizes, and more appropriately on mobile devices and tablets.
+2. Buttons and navigation of the page is appropriately sized to ensure readability and is easily clickable.
+3. Addresses and links' to restaurants social media sites is valid and available for users to find out more about the stalls.
+4. Displaying alerts if search is not valid or when data is not yet available to be displayed (for future updates)
+5. Users can have a quick glance of important details of the restaurants

+# Structure
+""
+# Skeleton
+""

 # Technologies Used